leanix/release-docker-image-action/README.md

 uses: leanix/release-docker-image-action@master
 id: build-image
 with:
   name: leanix/foo                # Optional, by default the name of the Github repository is used
   path: docker/                   # Optional, path to a folder containing a Dockerfile, by default . is used
   dockerfile: main.dockerfile     # Optional, path to a dockerfile if the filename is not "Dockerfile" (-f parameter of docker build)
   only-output-tags: true          # Optional, whether to only output the tags again and not build & push the image, by default false
   registry: acr                   # Optional, registry to use, allowed values are docker-hub or acr, default is docker-hub
   enable-cache: true              # Optional, enable caching of docker layers to registry to speed up build process, default is true
+  always-increment-version: false # Optional, always increment the version number and create a new git tag
 ```

 This action requires that you also use the "leanix/secrets-action@master".